A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

 \begin{enumerate} \item \textbf{Class sequential ordering:} learn the classes in order of their integer class label.
 For many datasets this is in alphabetical order. \item \textbf{Random order:} randomized class order. \item \textbf{Most outlying, dissimilar tasks first:} determine the next class to add by evaluating equation \ref{eq:task_order}, i.e. pick the next class that is most outlying and dissimilar with respect to the already seen classes. \item \textbf{Most inlying, similar tasks first:} determine the next class to add by evaluating equation \ref{eq:task_order}, but with a minimum over task outlier probabilities to include the most similar task in each increment. \end{enumerate}

 Note that for all strategies we always start with the same first task for comparability.
-To make sure that obtained results and found curricula are not just a result of sheer luck, we repeat each experiment five times, report the average and the minimum and maximum obtained accuracies at each step to gauge deviations.
-We conduct experiments on two datasets: the CIFAR100 and the AudioMNIST \cite{Becker2018} dataset.
+To make sure that obtained results and found curricula are not just a result of sheer luck, we repeat each experiment five times.
+We then report the average and the minimum and maximum obtained accuracies at each step to gauge deviations.
+We conduct experiments on two datasets: the CIFAR100 and the AudioMNIST \citep{Becker2018} dataset.
 We follow the typical continual incremental learning procedure of adding classes in pairs of two.
 We chose the first dataset because it allows for the construction of a long task sequence.
-We chose the latter because it represents a non-image dataset and previous work has observed that some classes can provide strong retrospective improvement \cite{Mundt2019}, an early indicator that the class ordering should be investigated further.
-In order to show the impact of task ordering, we provide an analysis, both, when independently evaluated from, or coupled to specific techniques that alleviate continual learning catastrophic forgetting.
-As such, we evaluate CIFAR100 in what is typically referred to as a continual learning upper-bound, i.e. the maximum obtainable accuracy given a specific model choice and training procedure in which the data of each task is simply accumulated with each subsequent task.
+We chose the latter because it represents a non-image dataset.
+Previous work has observed that some classes can provide strong retrospective improvement \citep{Mundt2022}, an early indicator that the class ordering should be investigated further.
+In order to highlight the effect ordering can have on our system, we provide a two-fold analysis.
+We analyze ordering both, when independently evaluated from, or coupled to specific techniques that alleviate continual learning catastrophic forgetting.
+As such, we evaluate CIFAR100 in what is typically referred to as a continual learning upper-bound.
+The latter describes the maximum obtainable accuracy given a specific model choice and training procedure in which the data of each task is simply accumulated with each subsequent task.
 For the AudioMNIST we use generative replay to prevent catastrophic forgetting, where old tasks' data is rehearsed based on the trained generative model.
-We do not make use of any data augmentation.
+We do not make use of any data augmentation. \\